rdmaw/elden-ring-cheat-sheet/README.md

 A collection of comprehensive checklists (cheat sheets) for achieving 100% completion in Elden Ring.

-The [walkthrough](https://eldenring.redmaw.dev/sheets/walkthrough) is a step by step checklist through every area in a natural order, getting every single item, achievement, questline, boss and much more in the process.
+The [walkthrough](https://eldenring.redmaw.dev/sheets/walkthrough) contains a step-by-step checklist guide through every area in a natural order, getting every single item, achievement, questline, boss and much more in the process.
 For a full list of what's included, check the [FAQ](https://eldenring.redmaw.dev/#included).

 ## Features

-- Step-by-step walkthrough covering everything in the game
+- Step-by-step walkthrough covering everything in the base game and DLC
-- NPC walkthrough covering only NPC related steps
+- NPC walkthrough covering only NPC-related steps
 - Saves your progress to browser
 - Create and import profiles from backup
 - Search checklists